k2view-academy/K2View-Academy/articles/02_fabric_architecture/04_fabric_commands.md

 ### Fabric Transactions

 Fabric enables running a single transaction on a specific [LU table](/articles/06_LU_tables/01_LU_tables_overview.md) of the [Instance ID](/articles/01_fabric_overview/02_fabric_glossary.md#instance-id) or on a Reference table.
 When this functionality is used, Fabric becomes the master of the data rather than [syncing data](/articles/14_sync_LU_instance/01_sync_LUI_overview.md) from external systems.
-This way, Fabric can get transaction feeds and update a related Instance ID or Reference table accordingly.
-Always start a transaction with a **BEGIN** command before running INSERT, UPDATE or DELETE commands, and use **COMMIT** or **ROLLBACK** commands to commit or rollback the updates.
+Thus, Fabric can receive transaction feeds and apply updates to the relevant Instance ID or Reference table.
+Use a **BEGIN** command to start a transaction before running INSERT, UPDATE or DELETE commands, and end it with **COMMIT** or **ROLLBACK** commands to confirm or cancel the updates.

-Fabric has a set of commands that support transactions:
+The following Fabric commands support transactional operations:

 - **BEGIN**, start a transaction.
 - **SELECT**, **UPDATE**, **INSERT**, and **DELETE**, run Select, Insert, Update and Delete transactions on the [LUI](/articles/01_fabric_overview/02_fabric_glossary.md#lui) or Reference table data.
-- **COMMIT** and **ROLLBACK**, commit or rollback the updates.
+- **COMMIT** and **ROLLBACK**, confirm or cancel the updates.

 Fabric also enables writing the transaction into a delta table using the **SET ASYNC_TRX=true** command.